jmjf/to4ft/README.md

 Example: `oas2tb4fastify oas2rtb -i example/openapi/openapi.yaml -o example/rtb --prefix tb`

-`oas2rtb`'s reference-maintaining files mirror the source spec using imports and `CloneType`.
+`oas2rtb`'s reference-maintaining files mirror the source spec using imports and `Clone`.
 This options works best if you want to convert an OpenAPI spec once and abandon it in favor of TypeBox and generating your API specs from the application (e.g., with `@fastify/swagger` to save JSON output in a file).

 **WARNING:** If your schema `$ref`s `examples`, `links`, or other OpenAPI fields that do not generate types, `oas2tb4fastify` will not convert them and may produce unpredictable results.

-`oas2rtb` uses the same options as `oas2dtb`

-- EXCEPT it does not support `--preserve` because `$RefParser.parse` doesn't support it
+`oas2rtb` uses the same options as `oas2dtb` EXCEPT it does not support `--preserve` because `$RefParser.parse` doesn't support it.

 #### Example output